awssat/laravel-kabsa/README.md

 $user->role;
 ```

-Eager loading doen't work because it's a collection you don't need eager load you can call the relation `->relation` directly. if you need it to be appended to the collection array you can create attrbiute and add it to $appends
+Eager loading doen't work because it's a collection you don't need eager load you can call the relation `->relation` directly. if you need it to be appended to the collection array you can create attribute and add it to $appends

 ## License